gtx8314/DeepRaman/README.md

 Xiaqiong Fan: fxq@haut.edu.cn
 Zhimin Zhang: zmzhang@csu.edu.cn

-This file is DeepRaman for testing.
+# This file is DeepRaman for testing.
+# This repository is only intended for local validation and testing purposes.